cppalliance/safe-cpp/proposal/draft.md

 If an object is _trivially copyable_, as all scalars are, then you don't need either of these tokens.
 The compiler will copy your value.
 Both _rel-_ and _cpy-expressions_ produce prvalues of the operand's type.

 Why do I make both copy and relocation explicit?
 I want to make it easy for users to choose the more efficient option.
 If a type is not trivially copyable, you can opt into an expensive copy with _cpy-expression_.
 This avoids performance bugs, where an object undergoes an expensive copy just because the user didn't know it was there.
 Or, if you don't want to copy, use _rel-expression_, which is efficient but destroys the old object, without destructing it.

-* `drp x` - call the destructor on an object and set as uninitialized.

-Local objects start off uninitialized.
-They're initialized when first assigned to.
-Then they're uninitialized again when relocated from.
-If you want to _destruct_ an object prior to it going out of scope, use _drp-expression_.
-Unlike Rust's `drop` API,[^drop] this works even on objects that are pinned or are only potentially initialized (was uninitialized on some control flow paths) or partially initialized (has some uninitialized subobjects).

 Consider a function like `std::unique_ptr::reset`.[^unique_ptr-reset] It destructs the existing object, if one is engaged, and sets the unique_ptr to its null state.
 But in our safe version, box doesn't have a default state.
 It doesn't supply the `reset` member function.
 Instead, users just drop it, running its destructor and leaving it uninitialized.